 - Walk ins are still possible as booking is not mandatory, but it is highly recommended to book your visit as booked visits will have first priority and spots are limited.
 There’s a maximum amount of 6 person per booking, For larger groups, to rent the whole Museum or for a birthday party, e-mail us at email@example.com

-- To book you visit, please go to our website and click on the large orange button on the right that says BOOK NOW!
+- To book your visit, please go to our website and click on the large orange button on the right that says BOOK NOW!
 Or follow the link below:

 - Only one family at a time is allowed to be in the entrance area to buy tickets.
-Other families will wait outside according to 2 meter marked entry lane.
+Other families will wait outside according to 2 meters marked entry lane.

 - Visitors will leave the museum from a separate area than incoming visitors to avoid traffic jams.